 It may seem confusing but it is actually quite simple.
 We need a perfect combination of each of these minerals and trace elements.
 The only place on Earth where they now exist in abundance and in harmony is our living oceans.
 With a proper mineral balance you will get more goodness from your food and vitamins.
 Thus more energy, healthier cell production and a better and more healthy you.

-Without a healthy balance of Minerals and Trace Elements this will gradually lead to the development of a deficiency which may most probably lead to some form of ill health.
-Typically targeting the weakest point which is why a mineral deficiency affects us all differently.
-Many of these Minerals and Trace Elements act like the communication signals for our Central Nervous system and also for our Neural Synapsis system (Brain).
-So if you become deficient, the messages or signals are not transmitted and that part of our system becomes deficient.
+Our body needs a healthy balance of Minerals and Trace Elements to maintain normal health.
+Many of these Minerals and Trace Elements act like the communication signals for our body.
+So if the body no longer has sufficient supply of these minerals the messages or signals may not be delivered.
 It is for this reason that so much of what is going on in our bodies is dependent on the correct Mineral & Trace Element Ratio.
 It's all about Mineral Balance.

 - Mineral Balance in the body will re-ignite the natural signalling network throughout our system.

 - A better Mineral balance will significantly improve our body's ability to better absorb nutrients and vitamins